-2.4.3.4 Target Type
+2.4.1.3.4 Target Type

-The Target Type control (see the Constant Range Ring Mode OCS Screen) configures the MBTS to emulate either an ATCRBS transponder, a Mode S transponder, or to interlace the replies of both transponder types (50/50 mix).
+The Target Type control (see the Constant Range Ring Mode OCS Screen) configures the MBTS to emulate either an ATCRBS transponder, a Mode 4 transponder, a Mode S transponder, or or a combination of these transponder types.
 When the 50/50 mix is selected, the MBTS will respond with both ATCRBS and Mode S replies.
 When this selection is chosen, and a response from both target types is appropriate, the ATCRBS response will be generated.